World Suicide Prevention Day 2022

 Standby is focused on supporting anyone who has been bereaved or impacted by suicide at any stage in their life, including individuals, families and friends, witnesses, first responders and service providers.

-Suicide Prevention Australia provides national leadership for the suicide prevention sector in Australia.
+Suicide Prevention Australia (SPA) provides national leadership for the suicide prevention sector in Australia.
 SPA works collaboratively to develop a community that knows how to ask for help and how to give help.

 Suicide Prevention Resources